Entry No. 19: You Got Anymore Of That?

 - Love

 Someone else having something does not mean that you are losing something.
 The two are not mutually exclusive.
-We are not all fighting over one shiny toy.
+We are not all fighting over one shiny toy .

-Life is
+Life is not a competition.

 Living life with an abundance mindset is a more optimistic way of thinking.
 This mindset is heavily dependent on gratitude which has its own blog post (Entry No. 3), which you should read if you haven't already.
 People in this mindset are more likely to compliment others freely and often.
 They are more likely to forgive those who have wronged them.
 An abundant mindset usually makes people better at handling life changes and overall happier.